-- " Paseos should include at least one special feature such as a public art piece or water feature. - " Bike racks and scooter parking areas should be provided near entrances, without obstructing walkways. - " Non-transactional programming should be encouraged to activate the space without financial barriers to entry.
+- " Open space should include at least one special feature such as a public art piece or water feature. - " Bike racks and scooter parking areas should be provided near entrances, without obstructing walkways. - " Non-transactional programming should be encouraged to activate the open space without financial barriers to entry.